Open Access Research - July 10 - 16

 - and how we can use this process to maintain our scholarly voice online.

 Really, it's also a kind of 'knowledge mobilization'.
-In the folders for this module, you will find exercises related to setting up your github account, how to commit, fork, push and pull files to your own repository and to others'.
-There are exercises on how to use services like Dillinger.io, Prose.io, and Stackedit.io to make changes to a markdown file.
-Really, it's about sustainable authorship.
+In this module you will find exercises related to setting up your github account, how to commit, fork, push and pull files to your own repository and to others'.
+Really, it's about sustainable authorship and preserving your research data.

 By the end of this module you will know: